nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [cloudyuga.guru: How does Kubernetes assign QoS class to pods through OOM score?](https://cloudyuga.guru/hands_on_lab/k8s-qos-oomkilled) This article discusses how to handle OOMKilled errors and how to configure Pod QoS to avoid them
 - [sysdig.com: Kubernetes OOM and CPU Throttling](https://sysdig.com/blog/troubleshoot-kubernetes-oom/) Troubleshooting Memory and CPU problems.
 Do you know how memory and CPU usage can affect your cloud applications?
 In this article, you will discuss Out of Memory (OOM) and Throttling in Kubernetes.
 - [medium.com/@bm54cloud: Stressing a Kubernetes Pod to Induce an OOMKilled Error](https://medium.com/@bm54cloud/stressing-a-kubernetes-pod-to-induce-an-oomkilled-error-96f3be9c931d) Learn about memory requests and limits, and what happens when those limits are exceeded
+- [itnext.io: Kubernetes Silent Pod Killer](https://itnext.io/kubernetes-silent-pod-killer-104e7c8054d9) Tracking down invisible OOM Kills in Kubernetes
+    - This article delves into the issue of "Invisible OOM Kills" in Kubernetes, where child processes getting OOM Killed go unnoticed.
+    - An “Invisible” OOM Kill occurs when a child process in a container ( any process which is not the main process, PID 1 ) gets OOM Killed.
+In that scenario, the OOM Kill that occurred is “invisible” to Kubernetes, and as users we wouldn’t be aware of it.
+    - The Solution: The entire scenario changes with Kubernetes version 1.28.
+Starting from that version, Kubernetes enables, by default, a cgroup v2 feature known as “cgroup grouping.”

 ## Pause Container